szermatt/mistty/docs/source/usage.rst

     (use-package mistty
       :bind (("C-c s" . mistty)))

-and, unless you're using :program:`Bash`, configure your shell for :ref:`dirtrack`, but read on for more details.
+and, unless you're using :program:`Bash`, configure directory tracking for your shell (:ref:`dirtrack`), but read on for more details.

 .. _launching: